dome9/cloud-bots-azure/README.md

 4. In the Compliance Section add a row with the following string:
     `AUTO: <bot-name> <params>` where *bot-name* is the name of the bot, and *params* is a list of arguments for the bot (if any).
+    Default separator between params is "-".
     For example, `AUTO: ec2_virtual_machine_stop` will run the bot to stop an EC2 instance.
+    Or, `AUTO: delete_network_security_group_single_rule 22 - - - Allow`
+    will run the bot to delete rule from NSG with destination port 22 and action "Allow".

 ## Configure a Continuous Compliance policy